besure94/react-rpg-game/README.md

 #### Level up system

-* characters level up by winning brawls
+* characters attribute values increase by winning brawls
+* characters level up when attributes reach certain levels
 * attributes increase with each new level
 * after every 5 levels, character gains a new unique ability